fredrekt/apteum_coding_challenge/README.md

 # Apteum Landchecker Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is quite mobile responsive, unit tests are setup, performance improvements like code splitting, memoization, caching, best code practices and etc.

 ## Available Scripts